ipfs-inactive/ipfs-postmsg-proxy/README.md

       ✓ errors on string messags
       ✓ message from buffer
     .subscribe
-      1) to one topic
+      ✓ to one topic
-      2) to one topic with Promise
+      ✓ to one topic with Promise
-      3) to one topic with options and Promise
+      ✓ to one topic with options and Promise
-      4) attaches multiple event listeners
+      ✓ attaches multiple event listeners
-      5) discover options
+      ✓ discover options
   multiple nodes connected
     .peers
-      ✓ does not error when not subscribed to a topic
-      6) doesn't return extra peers
+      ✓ does not error when not subscribed to a topic ✓ doesn't return extra peers
-      7) returns peers for a topic - one peer
+      ✓ returns peers for a topic - one peer
-      8) lists peers for a topic - multiple peers
+      ✓ lists peers for a topic - multiple peers
     .ls
       ✓ empty() list when no topics are subscribed
-      9) list with 1 subscribed topic
+      ✓ list with 1 subscribed topic
-      10) list with 3 subscribed topics
+      ✓ list with 3 subscribed topics
     multiple nodes
-      11) receive messages from different node
+      ✓ receive messages from different node
-      12) round trips a non-utf8 binary buffer correctly
-      13) receive multiple messages
+      ✓ round trips a non-utf8 binary buffer correctly ✓ receive multiple messages
     load tests
-      14) "before all" hook
-      15) "after all" hook
+      ✓ call publish 1k times
+Send/Receive 10k messages took: 12774 ms, 782 ops / s

+      ✓ send/receive 10k messages
+      ✓ call subscribe/unsubscribe 1k times

 .swarm
   callback API
     ✓ .connect
-    ✓ time (1504ms)
+    ✓ time
     ✓ .addrs
     ✓ .localAddrs
     ✓ .disconnect